dipeshdulal/learning-golang/reflection/README.md

 - `t := reflect.TypeOf(var)` to find the type of variable in runtime.
 Returns `Reflect.Type` type
 - In addition to examining types of variables, we can use it to read, set or create values.
 Providing value in `ValueOf` means we are only reading the values.
 And providing pointer in `ValueOf` means we are changing the underlying variable.

+- Most common use of golang is marshaling and unmarshaling data from a file or network.
+We could also build memoization and short-term caching using reflection.

+#### Notes
+- Memoization is a process of creating function that wraps the functions and remembers the input and output of the program so that work is only done once per set of input values.
+For same input values output values should not change (functional programming principle) so for this return values are pulled from cache rather than recomputed.
+For functions that do complex or slow things, the performance saving can be tremendous.
+Memoization are also used in microservices architecture to avoid extra network calls.